Atharva-Kurhe/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 4] IDLE: The default editor that comes with Python installations, providing a simple and straightforward interface suitable for beginners.

-5] For this project, IDLE was utilized due to its simplicity and ease of use.
-It offers basic debugging and code execution capabilities, making it a suitable choice for developing a project of this scope.
+ For this task, IDLE was utilized due to its simplicity and ease of use.
+It offers basic debugging and code execution capabilities, making it a suitable choice for developing a task of this scope.

 * *Tools and Libraries Used* :